apache/cordova-docs/docs/en/edge/guide/cli/index.md

    installation, you should be able to invoke `node` or `npm` on your command line.

+1. Download and install a git client, if you don't already have one.
+   Following installation, you should be able to invoke `git` on your command line.
+Even though you won't be using `git` manually, the CLI does use it behind-the-scenes to download some assets when creating a new project.

 1. Install the `cordova` utility.
 In Unix, prefixing the additional `sudo` command may be necessary to install development utilities in otherwise restricted directories: